 Proposition 3.1.8.
-Let X be a qcqs algebraic space, and suppose there is given a diagram in which $\pi$ is a finitely presented étale scheme covering and j is an open immersion into a qcqs scheme Z. Form the cartesian pushout diagram in algebraic spaces as in Lemma 3.1.6, so the bottom side an open immersion and Y is qcqs.
+Let X be a qcqs algebraic space, and suppose there is given a diagram in which π is a finitely presented étale scheme covering and j is an open immersion into a qcqs scheme Z. Form the cartesian pushout diagram in algebraic spaces as in Lemma 3.1.6, so the bottom side is an open immersion, the right side is an étale surjection, and Y is qcqs.

 If X is approximable then so is Y.